NikhilGangaram/NG-Interactive-Lab-Hub/Lab 1/README.md

 \*\***Please indicate who you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.

 My main collaborator was Sachin Jojode.

-In one of the sketches, we took inspiration from the JOBY GorrilaPod camera arm: [Link](https://joby.com/us-en/gorillapod-arm-kit-jb01532-0ww/)
+My inspiration

 # Staging Interaction, Part 2